 Religious Intolerance: Open Challenges for Education

 Culture and education play a pivotal role in preventing and combating forms of discrimination and violence towards religious minorities.
-The idea of educating to ‘religious tolerance’ is at the basis of a multitude of educational programs and teachings all over Europe (and beyond).
-However, this idea is not always clear in its conceptual assumptions and extended analysis attesting the results achieved are still lacking.
+A multitude of educational programs and teachings all over Europe (and beyond) are based on the idea of educating to ‘religious tolerance’.
+However, this idea is not always clear in its conceptual assumptions and extended analysis attesting that the results achieved are still lacking.

-The research program Religious Intolerance: Open Challenges for Education addresses the prevention/contrast of young people’s intolerant and violent discourses or attitudes towards religious minorities by analyzing principles, methods and results of official teachings in school curricula as well as complementary forms of education in formal and informal settings.
+The research program Religious Intolerance: Open Challenges for Education aims to prevent/contrast young people’s intolerant and violent discourses or attitudes, which discriminate religious minorities, by analyzing principles, methods and results of official teachings in schools’ curricula, as well as complementary forms of education in formal and informal settings.